jmdaemon/treeleaves/design/Design.md

 characteristics of an item.
 Aliases centralized in a single location allows you to group together like-objects together, making them more easily found.

+Aliases, emotes and alternative file names are also pretty similar in function and in name.

 ### Data Structure

 #### Subjects